On This Day in History: January 5

 - Iwan Thomas, Welsh sprinter and coach

-- Uday Chopra, Bollywood actor, producer, screenwriter and assistant director
+- Uday Chopra, Bollywood actor and filmmaker

 - Sakis Rouvas, Greek singer-songwriter, producer, and actor